pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_600.md

 2. Log into Data Integration Platform Cloud
 - Use VNC to log into the VM.
-Use your favorite VNC client and enter Ravello Instance Hostname:5901 as the URL to connect to
+Use your favorite VNC client and enter Ravello Hostname:5901 as the URL to connect to
 ![](images/600/image600_4.png)
 - When prompted enter the password: welcome1 and click OK
 ![](images/600/image600_5.png)